chanzuckerberg/sorbet-coerce/README.md

 ## Coercion Error

 Sorbet-coerce throws a coercion error when it fails to convert a value into the specified type.
-The error is [configurable](https://sorbet.org/docs/runtime#changing-the-runtime-behavior) through `T:: Configuration`.
-In an environment where type errors are configured to be silent (referred to soft errors), when the coercion fails (or constructing T::Struct fails), `T::Coerce` will return the original value instead of actually raising the errors (referred to hard errors).
+The error is [configurable](https://sorbet.org/docs/runtime#changing-the-runtime-behavior) through `T::Configuration`.
+In an environment where type errors are configured to be silent (referred to soft errors), when the coercion fails (or constructing `T::Struct` fails), `T::Coerce` will return the original value instead of actually raising the errors (referred to hard errors).

 ## `null`, `''`, and `undefined`